MobilePayDev/MobilePayDev.github.io/docs/support/support.md

 * Please include any other information that may be relevant or possibly helpful.

 *Can I call you?*
 Nope.
-We do not have a phone number for Developer Support, and we do not have the capacity to help 1:1 on phone, sorry, since most cases involve information that needs to be in written form, such as ids, API requests/responses, etc. We can set-up a MS teams call in urgent cases.
+We do not have a phone number for Developer Support, and we do not have the capacity to help 1:1 on phone, sorry, since most cases involve information that needs to be in written form, such as ids, API requests/responses, etc. We can set up a MS teams call in urgent cases.